-- It is a firm, very supportive mattress.
-The Awara should be a great choice for heavier sleepers or those who just need some extra support.
+- It is a firm, very supportive mattress, which means the Awara should be a great choice for heavier sleepers or those who just need some extra support.

-- The Awara should be a good option for back and stomach sleepers.
-The latex and coils offer a good amount of support.
+- The Awara should be a good option for back and stomach sleepers, because the latex and coils offer a good amount of support.

-- This could be a good mattress for hot sleepers.
-The coils allow for airflow and the latex is naturally cooling.
+- This could be a good mattress for hot sleepers, because the coils allow for airflow and the latex is naturally cooling.

-- The latex and high-grade coils are both very durable.
-This means the Awara should be a good long-term investment.
+- The latex and high-grade coils are both very durable, which means the Awara should be a good long-term investment.

-- The Awara is a bouncy mattress that responds quickly to pressure.
-It should be very easy to move around on the mattress.
+- The Awara is a bouncy mattress that responds quickly to pressure, so it should be very easy to move around on the mattress and switch positions.

 - This natural latex hybrid is a good choice for those who want to avoid potentially harmful chemicals in their mattress.